freenode/web-7.0/content/pages/groupreg-email.md

 * Read about [group registration](/groupreg)
 * Had a look at [freenode's policies](/policies)
-* Discussed your project with a member of the [group management and community team](/groupreg#group-management-community-team), or other member of freenode staff
+* Discussed your project with a member of the group management and community team, or any other member of freenode staff

 After you have done so and have been referred to this page, include the following details in an email to <projects@freenode.net>.